What’s the difference between ERP and BI software?

 What is BI software?

 Firstly, we should consider what is business intelligence?
 It helps decision makers make better-informed decisions to guide the business.
 One of the major reasons for confusion between ERP solutions and BI software, is that BI software draws heavily upon the information stored in your ERP system, yet has the primary objective of analyzing this information.
 With a history dating back to the 1860s, the very idea of BI software has been thrown around for over 150 years.
 While not the impressive bits of kit we know today, BI has its roots firmly set in understanding how being the first to hear news of impending battles impacted a banker named Sir Henry Furnese.
-You can read more about the history of BI software in another of my posts here.

 Feeding on the information stored in your ERP software system, a BI solution will take this data, analyze it and present it back to you in an actionable and easy to interpret format.
 Dashboards, reports and key sales information are fed back to the business in a manner that can actually be used, rather than being locked away within the ERP software, never to see the light of day.